Temporal Conditioning Spiking Latent Variable Models of the Neural Response to Natural Visual Scenes: Experimental Details

 \paragraph{TeCoS-LVM models} For TeCoS-LVM models, all hyper-parameters on all datasets are fixed to be the same.
 We set the latent variable dimension to 32 and the hidden state dimension to 64 by default.
 We used the Adam optimizer ($\beta_1=0.9,\beta_2=0.999$) with a cosine-decay learning rate of $0.0003$ with a mini-batch size 64.
 Training of these models is carried out for 64 epochs.
 We used the same architectures to implement all the TeCoS-LVM models (see Table \ref{tab:arch}).
-For LIF neuron TeCoS-LVM models ({\tt TeCoS-LVM}), we use surrogate gradient learning (SGL) with an ERF surrogate gradient (Eq. \ref{eq:sgl}) $\operatorname{SG}_{\text{ERF}}(x) = \frac{1}{\sqrt{\pi }} \exp(-x^2)$.
-For Noisy LIF neuron TeCoS-LVM models ({\tt TeCoS-LVM Noisy}), we use the Gaussian noise $\mathcal{N}(\epsilon; 0, 0.2^2)$ and the corresponding Noise-Driven Learning (a theoretically well-defined general form of SGL), which is described in Sec. \ref{sec:nlif}, Eq. \ref{eq:ndl}.
-Since random latent variables are involved in our model, we also use the reparameterization trick for efficient training.
+For LIF neuron TeCoS-LVM models (denoted as {\tt TeCoS-LVM}), we used surrogate gradient learning (SGL) with an ERF surrogate gradient (see also Eq. \ref{eq:sgl}) $\operatorname{SG}_{\text{ERF}}(x) = \frac{1}{\sqrt{\pi }} \exp(-x^2)$.
+For Noisy LIF neuron TeCoS-LVM models (denoted as {\tt TeCoS-LVM Noisy}), we used the Gaussian noise $\mathcal{N}(\epsilon; 0, 0.2^2)$ and the corresponding Noise-Driven Learning (a theoretically well-defined general form of SGL), which is described in Appendix \ref{sec:nlif}, Eq. \ref{eq:ndl}.
+Since random latent variables are involved in our model, we also employed the reparameterization trick for efficient training.

 \paragraph{Baselines} We followed the settings in their original implementations for the CNN \cite{mcintosh2016,zheng2021unraveling} and IB-Disjoint \cite{rahmani2022natural} models.
 Some of these settings leverage the prior statistical structure information of the firing rate, thus improving the performance of these models \cite{mcintosh2016}.
-In particular, the CNN model is trained with Gaussian noise injection, L-2 norm regularization (0.001) over the parameters, and L1 norm regularization (0.001) over the predicted activations \cite{mcintosh2016,zheng2021unraveling}.
+In particular, the CNN model is trained with Gaussian noise injection, L-2 norm regularization (0.001) over the model parameters, and L1 norm regularization (0.001) over the predicted activations \cite{mcintosh2016,zheng2021unraveling}.
 The IB-Disjoint model is optimized with $\beta=0.01$, which has proven to lead to better predictive power \cite{rahmani2022natural}.
 We also use the reparameterization trick for efficient training for the IB-Disjoint model.
-We use a constant learning rate of 0.001, a mini-batch size of 64, and a default Adam optimizer for these two models.
+We use a constant learning rate of 0.001, a mini-batch size 64, and a default Adam optimizer for these two models.
 Following their original implementations, we used the early stopping technique in training.
-The network architectures of these models are listed in Table \ref{tab:arch}.
+The network architectures of these models are listed in Appendix Table \ref{tab:arch}.